pkelly03/pkelly03.github.io/_posts/2014-08-11-reactive-design-patterns--chapter-1-digest.md

 2. React to failure
   * Systems will go down, software, hardware, human.
 It's only a matter of when.
   * Install bulkheads to compartments to isolate failure, taken from shipbuilding.
 One container will fill with water, all others will be fine.
-  * Manifesto calls it resilience instead of reliability as it's about how quickly the service(s) can bounce back from a production issue.
+  * Manifesto calls it resilience instead of reliability as it's about how quickly the service(s) can bounce back from a production <issue class=""></issue>
   * Supervisor role, instead of coupling fault tolerance with business logic, seperate out the fault tolerance section.

 3. Reacting to load